scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 ## Introduction

 Jupyter notebooks provide a highly interactive computing environment where Markdown and code cells are run to yield almost instant results [@Perez2015ProjectJupyterComputationalNarrativesAsTheEngineOfCollaborativeDataScience].
-This form of interactive computing provides the instant gratification of seeing the results of the execution of the cells [@Perkel2021TenComputerCodesThatTransformedScience].
+This form of interactive computing provides the instant gratification of seeing the results of the execution of the cells; this might be why Jupyter is so popular [@Perkel2021TenComputerCodesThatTransformedScience].
 The most popular modality for interacting with the Jupyter notebook is to use the keyboard and the computer mouse.
 However, there are opportunities to generate prose and code using one's voice instead of one's hands.
 While those who have lost use of their hands are forced to use only their voice, other users can augment their typing with their voice to enhance their productivity and perhaps give their hands a break when tired of typing.